 I stop to look at the graffiti masterpieces with big name street artists Os Gemeos – Brazilan brothers – contributing to the open air art gallery.

 I buy a frothy raspberry beer that’s cost me £9.
-It’s not even a pint.
+It’s not even a full pint.
 I sit myself on the naughty step outside and think what could’ve been had I conquered all the islands.
 I’d have given talks.
 They could have named an island after me.
 I didn’t even find a meatball.

 I weep snotty tears.
 I will never mention this to anyone.
 Come to think of it, I don’t even know what island my hotel’s on.
 Mamma Mia.
 Here we go again!